maiatoday/KotlinFlashKards-coroutines/Coroutines/Basics/10/task.md

 Question:

-**Which dispatcher is used for unusual or custom situations?
-Which thread will it use?**
+**Which Dispatcher is used for general purpose operations and CPU bound operations?
+How many threads does it use?**

 <div class="hint">
-  The thread it was started on
+  Number of CPU cores
 </div>